|Course Length:||3 Years Full-Time|

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.

 What are my career prospects?

-Typical careers for English graduates include teaching, speech therapy, library work, media, journalism, arts administration, publishing, managerial work, public and voluntary sectors.
+Typical careers for English graduates include teaching (further training required), speech therapy (further training required), library work, media, journalism, arts administration, publishing, managerial work, public and voluntary sectors.
 Some graduates also progress onto further study and pursue an academic career.

 How can I enhance my employability?